Originally Posted: Feb 13, 2020

 Get out and vote

-Since this year’s Black History Month theme is about the importance of voting, what better way to pay homage than by exercising your right to do so?
+The past year has taught us a lot about the importance of voting, and what better way to pay homage than by exercising your right to do so?
 Black men and women fought hard throughout history to earn what they should have always had, and it would be a disservice to those men and women not to take advantage of that right.

 Elections have been a tumultuous time for the Black community in recent years and in many other eras throughout history.
 The only way to make progress toward a better future is if everyone takes part.
 Make your voice matter by voting for policies and people that support, fight for, and positively impact the Black community and the issues they face.